marshuang80/cell-segmentation/README.md

 ## Training Modes
 The same segmentation models can be trained for a wide range of tasks.
-These different training procedures are done by altering the output target for the training data, and implemented in the *./dataset* folder.
+These different training procedures are done by altering the output target for the training data, as implemented in the *./dataset* folder.

 ### Simple Neuclei Segmentation